IntersectMBO/antaeus/README.md

 Reports for each major cardano-node tag are stored.
 E.g `e2e-tests/test-report-xml_8-7-2`.
 Run `allure serve <test-report-xml>` to generate and host the Allure report.

+Reports for each cardano-node tag are hosted alongside other end-to-end tests, for example here: https://tests.cardano.intersectmbo.org/test_results/node/tag_8_8_0.html

 ### Planned Features

 We're working on adding the following features to Antaeus:

-- Voltaire governance actions (coming in Conway era using PlutusV3 language version).
+- More Voltaire governance actions (coming in Conway era using PlutusV3 language version).
 - CI execution with private testnet on commit (nix configuration coming soon).
 - Nightly CI test execution would be useful in public environments.